Why is Elon Musk clashing with Keir Starmer over UK’s far-right riots?

 According to the Institute for Strategic Dialogue, a surge in online activity regarding misinformation surrounding the stabbing suspect helped far-right networks mobilise offline and enabled them to organise protests outside a local mosque in Southport.
 Authorities say the far-right English Defence League organised the protests.

-Some of the present agitations have roots that go back as far as Brexit, McGowan said, noting that many of the communities experiencing violence are also the poorer ones where people voted overwhelmingly for Brexit, believing it would solve economic declines.
+Some of the present agitations have roots that go back as far as Brexit, McGowan of Queen’s University said, noting that many of the communities experiencing violence are also the poorer ones where people voted overwhelmingly for Brexit, believing it would solve economic declines.

 “There are real issues here over jobs, houses and the future.
 Brexit was supposed to bring a new dawn.
 So anti-immigrant views became more pronounced and immigrants were portrayed by far-right groups as a problem.
 They paint a picture of new arrivals taking houses, jobs, getting preferential treatment to education and social security,” he said.

-The previous Tory government’s anti-immigrant and anti-Islam rhetoric during its 14-year tenure also played a role in far-right violence.
+The previous Tory government’s anti-immigrant and anti-Islam rhetoric during its 14-year tenure also played a role in far-right violence, analysts say.
 Starmer’s predecessor Rishi Sunak unsuccessfully devised a plan to deport immigrants to Rwanda.

-Starmer promised to crack down hard on the protesters and posters.
+Starmer promised to crack down hard on protesters and posters.
 Close to 400 people have been arrested so far, with some reportedly charged with posting inciteful comments online.

-On Tuesday, a 28-year-old man in the city of Leeds appeared in court on allegations of using “threatening words or behaviour intending to stir up racial hatred” in alleged Facebook posts, becoming the first to be charged with such.
+On Tuesday, a 28-year-old man in the city of Leeds appeared in court on allegations of using “threatening words or behaviour intending to stir up racial hatred” in alleged Facebook posts.

 The man, named as Jordan Parlour by UK media, is the first to be charged for online posts related to the riots.
 Parlour pleaded guilty to the charges and will be sentenced on Friday.